-The largest and most impressive tulip displays are at Commissioners Park, located near Dows Lake along the Rideau Canal.
-Stroll along a one-kilometre (over half a mile) pathway that winds through large garden beds of multicoloured blooms.
-Each year, dozens of varieties of early, mid-season and late-blooming tulips are planted for maximum tulip enjoyment and incredible photography opportunities.
+The largest and most impressive tulip displays in Ottawa are at Commissioners Park, located near Dows Lake along the Rideau Canal.
+Stroll along a one-kilometre (over half a mile) pathway that winds through large garden beds filled with over 300,000 multicoloured blooms.
+Each year, dozens of varieties of early, mid-season and late-blooming tulips are planted for maximum tulip enjoyment.
 Frame your shots to include some of the gorgeous mature trees that pepper the green space.
-During the annual Canadian Tulip Festival, the park also hosts entertainment, art-making and guided tours.
-The photogenic options will keep you busy for hours!
+During the annual Canadian Tulip Festival, the park also hosts special programming including workshops, guided tours and a pretty boutique.

-Tip: Don’t miss the spectacular Victoria Weekend Fireworks show on the last Sunday of the festival (weather permitting)!
+Tip: Don’t miss another great photo opp, the Festival’s spectacular Victoria Day Fireworks show on the last Sunday of the festival (weather permitting)!

 Major’s Hill Park

 With a spectacular view of Parliament Hill as your backdrop, the tulip gardens throughout Major’s Hill Park are not to be missed.
 Take postcard-perfect pics as you wander along the pathways between the Fairmont Château Laurier and the National Gallery of Canada.
 At the east end of Major’s Hill Park, you’ll find stunning winding gardens near the National Gallery.
 If you play with the angles, you can capture the Gallery’s beautiful architecture behind vibrant blooms.
 (Note: Construction may be taking place in the area.)